Ants on a garden plant

 Sunflowers

-Ants love sunflowers because of the sweet nectar that is produced by this plant, to keep ants at bay install sunflowers far from your house.
+Ants love sunflowers because of the sweet nectar that is produced by this plant.
+To keep ants away, you can install sunflowers far from your house.
 A natural plant repellent like peppermint will help to bring ant control, and insecticidal soap can work as well.
-Before applying insecticidal soap read and follow the manufacturer’s directions for the best results.
+Before applying insecticidal soap, read and follow the manufacturer’s directions for the best results.

 Hostas